rrameshh/musicritic/README.md

 ## Features

-# NOTE: musicritic can no longer access recommendations and the top hits of today due to Spotify API depreciation
+Note: musicritic can no longer access recommendations and the top hits of today due to Spotify API depreciation

 - **Song Database**: Browse a vast database of albums.
 - **Rating & Reviews**: Users can rate and review songs. ()